-Jessica has been a vegetarian for six years and has been working as a cook for five.
+Jessica has been a vegetarian for seven years and has been working as a cook for six.

 Becoming a vegetarian is a learning process.
 It seems easy enough to just not eat meat, but there are a lot of sneaky foods that actually contain meat or animal skin, hooves, and bones.
 There are some foods on this list that I would have never guessed contain animal products!
 Here is a list of 12 foods that are surprisingly not vegetarian.